 A non existing phantom wood that I have encountered again and again for years is the so-called "Saburana palisander", whose scientific name is given as "Dalbergia zoltenia".
 It gets even crazier, because one or the other of these copiers and copperplate machines can't even write the Latin name, so Dalbergia zoltenia becomes Dalbergis zoltenia, which is just bigger nonsense than the already wrong Dalbergia zoltenia.
 The genus Dalbergia from the family of the leguminous plants (Fabaceae) was not renamed in Dalbergis...

-When searching for this wood Saburana-Palisander one notices that it only exists on very few German pages, there obviously one of the other has plagiarized without ever noticing this mistake.
+When searching for this wood Saburana-Palisander one notices that it only exists on very few German pages, there obviously one blockhead has plagiarized another blockhead without ever noticing this mistake.
 The rest of the world has not yet found a species of this name, perhaps the next Nobel Prize in Biology will be awarded to a German website operator who discovered this species and made it known on at least a few pages on the Internet?

 This wood does not exist, the name Dalbergia zoltenia is a fantasy name and probably comes from a creative veneer trader who gave his veneers a melodious and sales-promoting name - wood trader lyrics, nothing more.
 Unfortunately, on the Internet, wood encyclopaedias are used by laymen as a reference work or for determining wood without being able to judge its truthfulness.
 Often these directories are only pure diligence work without any claim to science and systematics, here the principle of mass prevails instead of class: the more crazy varieties listed, the greater the supposed reputation.